 Qi energy is like a river that runs throughout the whole universe.
 The ancient Chinese and Taoists describe it as “life force”.
 They believed that Qi permeates everything and links our surroundings together.
 Like the earth, our physical body is our very own “planet” with it’s own seasons of energy.
 These seasons are expressed into elements that each house a paired Yin and Yang organ.
 Yin energies rise from earth and store energy, they are the containers.
 Yang energies descend from heaven and expand into movement.

 As a Shiatsu practitioner, I study and use the Five Elements of Chinese Medicine to balance the expressions of vital energy and treat things like pain, anxiety, headaches, insomnia, tension, injuries, and digestive dysfunction.
 These conditions are caused in some way by an imbalance in Qi energy.
-On a simple level, Qi imbalance involves having too much (excess) or too little (deficient.)
+On a simple level, Qi imbalance involves having too much (excess) or too little (deficient) in our energy channels at any given time.
 To maintain health we need to be able to move, release, hold, replenish, and transform Qi.
-The Five Elements are the houses that show us what to do to create balance and restore function.
+The Five Elements are the houses that show us what we can do to create balance and restore function.

-Wood energy rises in the spring and seeks movement, Fire energy expresses in the summer and seeks connection, Earth energy centers in the autumn and seeks nourishment, Metal energy descends in late fall and seeks cleansing, and Water energy rests in winter and seeks replenishment.
-My job is to find imbalance and restore the balance of these energies in the body – because when they are in balance, you will likely experience contentment and EASE.
+Wood energy rises in the spring and seeks movement, Fire energy expresses in the summer and seeks maturity, Earth energy centers in the autumn and seeks nourishment, Metal energy descends in late fall and seeks essence, and Water energy rests in winter and seeks renewal.
+My job is to help restore the balance of these energies in the body – when they are in balance, we experience contentment and EASE.

-Keeping your Qi flowing is the key to Increase your Vitality.
-If you are feeling the pressure and frustration of deadlines and your to-do list, do some exercise!
-If you are having relationship troubles, make some time to connect with your own heart and listen to it’s needs and desires.
+If you are feeling the pressure and frustration (Wood) of deadlines and your to-do list, take a walk or do some exercise!
+If you are feeling lonely or having relationship troubles (Fire), make some time to connect with your own heart and listen to it’s needs and desires.
 For digestive difficulties, take time to cook your own food.
-Prepare simple and “sweet” foods, like rice and porridge with butter and honey; like you would for a baby.
-Not feeling inspired or able to let go?
-Make some homemade chai tea, go for a brisk walk, and clean your house (metal loves a clean house!)
+Prepare simple and “sweet” foods, like rice and porridge with butter and honey – the way you would for a child.
+Not feeling inspired or spiritually connected (Metal?)
+Make some homemade chai tea, practice breathing techniques, go for a brisk walk, or clean your house (metal loves a clean house!)
 Finally, if you are feeling depleted, allow your self to rest and replenish in the best way for you.
 Maybe it’s shutting off the phone and cancelling plans.
 Read a book.
 Take a day to sit by the ocean (and walk in the water- all those minerals!)
 Or just find a way to get better sleep.